thiagobien/ACL/workshop/09_Runbook_Automation_and_Self_Healing/04_Run_Playbook/README.md

 1. Dynatrace will open a problem ticket for the increase of the failure rate.
 Since we have setup the problem notification with Ansible Tower, the according `remediation` playbook will be executed once Dynatrace sends out the notification.

 1. Verify executed playbooks in Ansible Tower:
     Navigate to "Jobs" and verify that Ansible Tower has executed two jobs.
 The first job - `remediation-userX` was called since Dynatrace sent out the problem notification to Ansible Tower.
 This job was then executing the remediation tasks which include the execution of the remediation action that is defined in the custom configuration event of the impacted entities (the `carts` service).
-Therefore, you will also see the `promotion campaign userX` that was executed.
+Therefore, you will also see the `stop-campaign-userX` that was executed.

     ![remediation job execution](../assets/ansible-remediation-execution.png)